homelight/worksheets/README.md

 - iterations `for k := range range the_map {` or `for k, v := range the_map`

 when iterating over maps, iteration order is the order in which items were added in (essentially a hash map + linked list of the elements)

+## Views

+have a way to have 'interface' worksheets which expose set of fields, e.g.

+	view income {
+		yearly_gross_income number(2)
+	}

+and then describe certain worksheets as conforming with these views

+	worksheet w2_income implements income {
+		...
+	}

 # Editing Worksheets